Library Workshops Archives

 Citation Management Tools

-This workshop teaches students to manage their scholarly sources using Zotero, a powerful citation management tool.
-Students will learn to install, add sources, and create bibliographies using the software, and more.
+The session teaches users to manage their scholarly sources using Zotero, a powerful citation management tool.
+Users will learn how to add sources with different methods and create bibliographies. .

 Intermediate EndNote